Jolin25/desgin/README.md

 # desgin
-learn design pattern in geektime with wangzheng
+1. learn design pattern in geektime with wangzheng
+2. learn design pattern with 《head first 设计模式》